 If your child is prone to bottling things up or is naturally shy, it is important for you to remind them that you are there to listen and talk about anything they want to get off their chest; no matter whether it is good or bad.
 Staying in the loop is very important as it helps you to understand what may be triggering any stress or upset.
 You may not be able to step in your child’s shoes, but being their friend will always go the extra mile.
 Keep up to date with school updates through their website and newsletter and attend every parent’s evening to stay updated on your child’s academic progress.

 It is easier to see the bigger picture as a parent, meaning you can help your child to prepare for the school year and allow them to think about more than just homework stress and first day nerves.
 Encourage them to look into school clubs and ensure that they find at least one which sparks an interest.
 Joining a club will allow your child to spend time doing an activity they enjoy and it is also a great way to improve social skills.
+If your child enjoys learning, you can get them to study extra learning materials for the psle English paper 2, which can be tricky for students.

 In addition to this, frequently talk with your child about their aspirations and career curiosity; ensuring that they are passionate about something will motivate them to work hard in their school years.